Employing staff - in more detail

 - because of a redundancy

-- because a statutory duty or restriction prohibited the employment being continued
+- because a statutory duty or restriction prohibits the employment being continued

 - some other substantial reason of a kind which justifies the dismissal.

-Even if you have a fair reason, the dismissal is only fair if you also act reasonably during the dismissal and disciplinary process.
+Even if you have a fair reason, the dismissal is only fair if you also act reasonably during the dismissal and disciplinary process (see ‘dealing with poor performance’ above).

 Further information about how you should go about dismissing someone is given on GOV.UK.